DecisionsDev/odm-docker-kubernetes/contrib/vault/README.md

 In the rapidly evolving world of Kubernetes (K8s), securing sensitive information remains a paramount concern.
 Traditional methods, like using K8s secrets, often fall short in providing the necessary security measures.

-This article delves into a more robust solution: integrating IBM's Operation Decision Manager (ODM) with HashiCorp Vault utilizing the  [Secrets Store CSI Driver](https://developer.hashicorp.com/vault/tutorials/kubernetes/kubernetes-secret-store-driver).
+This article delves into a more robust solution: integrating IBM's Operation Decision Manager (ODM) with Vault utilizing the [Secrets Store CSI Driver](https://developer.hashicorp.com/vault/tutorials/kubernetes/kubernetes-secret-store-driver).

 Why this integration?
 K8s secrets, while convenient, are sometimes deemed insufficient for high-security environments.

-The integration of ODM with HashiCorp Vault via the Secrets Store CSI Driver offers a more secure and efficient way to handle sensitive data.
+The integration of the ODM running on Kubernetes with Vault via the Secrets Store CSI Driver offers a more secure and efficient way to handle sensitive data.

-On the ODM side, we introduce an init container - a specialized container that sets up the necessary environment before the main container runs.
+On the ODM on Kubernetes side, we introduce an init container - a specialized container that sets up the necessary environment before the main container runs.
 In this init container, we inject the Vault CSI volume.
 This approach allows us to craft a shell script, which is then executed within the init container, to seamlessly transfer the files into the ODM containers.

 This article guides you through the setup and configuration process, ensuring a secure and streamlined integration of these powerful technologies.
+We will used Harshicorp Vault as an implementation for this article.

 # Architecture
 The Container Storage Interface (CSI) pattern is essentially a standardized approach for connecting block or file storage to containers.
 This standard is adopted by various storage providers.